brospars/scikit-learn-mooc/_sources/predictive_modeling_pipeline/predictive_modeling_module_intro.md

 The objective in the module are the following:

-- build intuition regarding an unknown dataset;
+- build intuitions regarding an unknown dataset;
 - identify and differentiate numerical and categorical features;
 - create an advanced predictive pipeline with scikit-learn.

 <!-- Give the investment in time -->

-The estimated time to go through this module is about 4 hours
+The estimated time to go through this module is about 6 hours